-Of all the senses, smell is perhaps the hardest to elucidate and yet the most important.
+Of all the senses, smell is perhaps the most important.

 Our sense of smell evolved to tell us about our environments on a microscopic level.
 It told us where the food was and when it had gone bad.
 We can smell smoke long before we see a fire.